-There are two types of metering that you may need on the Domestic Renewable Heat Incentive (RHI) scheme: metering for performance and metering for payment.
+There are two types of metering that you may need on the Domestic Renewable Heat Incentive (RHI) scheme: and .
 Your circumstances determine whether you need to install one or both types of meters to meet the requirements of the scheme.

-There is an optional Metering and Monitoring Service Package (MMSP) that you can register for in the Domestic Renewable Heat Incentive (RHI).
+There is an that you can register for in the Domestic Renewable Heat Incentive (RHI).
 Those who apply for it get paid extra towards some its costs.
 It’s a useful way of checking how well your system is performing and whether or not it is performing to the level promised by your installer.
 Additionally, installing an MMSP is one way of meeting your metering for performance and/or metering for payment requirements for heat pumps (if these apply to you).

 Metering for Payment

 If your heating system is accredited to the scheme and requires metering for payment, to receive payments you’ll need to submit meter readings every three months.
-You also need to meet your other ongoing obligations during the seven years your heating system is accredited under the scheme.
+You also need to meet your other [key-term:2231:Ongoing obligations] during the seven years your heating system is accredited under the scheme.
 Your payments will not be 'deemed', but instead will be calculated based on your meter readings.

 Below we’ve set out the three most common situations where you’ll need to have meters for payment.